HeddaZ/ServiceOnset/README.md

 * Start a command line with Administrator privilege.
 * Navigate to the directory of the binary package.
 * Run `C:\Windows\Microsoft.NET\Framework\v4.0.30319\InstallUtil.exe ServiceOnset.exe` to install the service.
+* `Optional`.
+If you got an error like below (#3), please `right-click` ServiceOnset.exe file and click `Unblock` button in the program's property window.
+> Exception occurred while initializing the installation:
+> System.IO.FileLoadException: Could not load file or assembly '...\ServiceOnset.exe' or one of its dependencies.
+Operation is not supported.
+(Exception from HRESULT: 0x80131515).

 * Change the config of ServiceOnset as you want.
 Refer to [ServiceOnset.exe.json](#config)
-* `Optional.` Change the config of log4net if you want assign a dedicated logger for a service.
+* `Optional`.
+Change the config of log4net if you want assign a dedicated logger for a service.
 Refer to [log4net Config]

 ```xml
 <log4net>